zoeyyyzou/hypertext2/README.md

    data_df['tokenized_text'] = [simple_preprocess(line, deacc=True) for line in tqdm(data_df['text'])]
    ```

-   We use ` simple_process` provided by **gensim** to tokenize for each review text.
+   I use ` simple_process` provided by **gensim** to tokenize for each review text.
 This function supports the following functions:

    - Make all words lowercase.
    - Remove punctuation.